How To Advertise Your YouTube Video

 - After that, add your video watermark and banner image.

-Click Basic details to add a channel description, a corporate email, and connections to your company website and other social media sites after you have customized the aesthetic components of your channel, this all process will help you to advertise your YouTube video.
+Click Basic details to add a channel description, a corporate email, and connections to your company website and other social media sites after you have customized the aesthetic components of your channel, this process will help you to advertise your YouTube video.

 It’s time to add some final touches now that the basic profile is finished!
 Before we continue, you should be aware that you can alter how subscribers and unsubscribed visitors see your YouTube channel.
 This implies that visitors who are not subscribers would see different featured content than devoted subscribers.
-Really nice, no?
+Nice, no?

 One of the main ways you can make use of this functionality is by providing a featured video for returning subscribers and a channel trailer for users who haven’t subscribed yet.